orchestron-orchestrator/sorespo/tutorial.md

 # [ a lot of continerlab output ]
 ```

-The Orchestron process is now running in this shell window, you will need to open a second shell to enter the commands to continue with this tutorial.
+The Orchestron process is now running in this shell window, you will need to open a second shell to enter further commands and continue with the tutorial.

 At this stage, we have the lab topology with running router containers.
-The only configuration they have at this stage are the management access and credentials so that Orchestron can send configuration.
-Otherwise, they are unconfigures.
+The only configuration they have is for the management access and credentials so that Orchestron can connect and send configuration.
+Otherwise, they are unconfigured.
 The Orcheston application is also running, but does not have any network or service intent configuration loaded.

 To configure the underlying routers and links, we load in the top-level XML configuration for the starting core network topology.
-This file describes the network infrastructure intent, which is all that is needed to configure the core routers, backbone links and routing protocols so that it is ready for service configuration.
+This file describes the network infrastructure intent, which is all that is needed to configure the core routers, backbone links and routing protocols that are ready for customer service configuration.

 ```
 FILE="netinfrastart.xml" make -C test/quicklab-srl send-config